MartinT86/MartinT86.github.io/_posts/PUB_2016-12-10-dot-net-core-mvc.md

 For a mocking framework I went with Moq.
 It's not my first choice, but I read it worked with ASP.NET Core so I went for it.
+Below is the dependancy to add to the project.json;

+    "Moq": "4.6.38-alpha",

 Once all the tests are in place, you just need to run the following command in the test project;